What Are Common Questions Asked in a Job Interview

 “Why Should We Hire You?”

-Turn this into evidence-based positioning: summarize the job’s top three needs, match them to your most relevant accomplishments, and close with a short value proposition: what you will deliver in the first 90 days.
-This is a strategic alternative to generic self-praise.
+Use this as an opportunity to summarise the job’s top three needs, match them to your most relevant accomplishments, and close with a short value-proposition: what you will deliver in the first 90 days.
+This shifts the question from self-praise to strategic fit.

 Interview Questions for Global Mobility and Relocation